 See what I mean?

-I discovered after eating the first one that it in fact had red flash, so was even more intrigued.
+I discovered after eating the first one that it, in fact, had a red flesh, so was even more intrigued.
 I knew that I wanted to add them to my blueberry muffins, but would need to poach them first.

-My initial idea was to poach them whole, remove the pip, and then stuff a whole apricot into each muffin which would form a gorgeous fruity center.
-Unfortunately the flesh clung to the pip and I was only able to pry chunks of it off which I then stirred into the batter at the end with the blueberries.
+My initial idea was to poach them whole, remove the pip, and then stuff a whole apricot into each muffin which would form a gorgeous fruity centre.
+Unfortunately, the flesh clung to the pip and I was only able to pry chunks of it off which I then stirred into the batter at the end with the blueberries.
 This worked perfectly.
-You could also use about 1 heaped cup of freshly pipped and sliced apricots as a substitute to these baby ones.
+You could also use about 1 heaped cup of freshly pipped and sliced apricots as a substitute for these baby ones.